-RESOLVED: That the Executive Board be requested Strategic Director to consider the potential for tourism activity related to the Children and Enterprise
+RESOLVED: That the Executive Board be requested to consider the potential for tourism activity related to the construction of the Mersey Gateway.

+Strategic Director Children and Enterprise

 EUR36 ABANDONED SHOPPING TROLLEYS

 The Board received an update report on the progress made in respect of reducing the nuisance caused by Abandoned Shopping Trolleys in the Borough.
 The Board had previously endorsed a draft Abandoned Shopping Trolley policy and made recommendations in respect of its adoption (Minute 51 refers).
 The draft policy was subsequently approved by full Council on 20th April 2011 and came into force on 1st August 2011.